ZT712002/tp/docs/team/eggskay.md

       automatically.
     * Highlights:
         * Added a `loadFromFiles()` function in `FinanceProPlus` that calls each list’s `loadFromStorage()` method.
-        * Implemented automatic loading of client-specific to-do lists by reading from each file in the `/data/client_tasks/` directory.
+        * Implemented automatic loading of client-specific to-do lists and policy listsby reading from each file in the `/data/client_tasks/` directory and `/data/client_policies/`.
-        * Implemented automatic loading of client-specific policy lists by reading from each file in the `/data/client_policies/` directory.
         * Added robust error handling to continue loading other data even if one file is missing or corrupted.
-        * Startup events are logged with `Logger.info()` for transparency and easier troubleshooting.

 - CSV Exporting
     * What it does: Exports all main data lists (User, Client, Policy, Meeting) into structured `.csv` files for use in